 The most pressing issue for Riksscenen was phishing.
 At the worse, they experienced more than 30 phishing attacks during one single event, with false events trying to steal their stream.

 “This forced us to spend disproportionate amounts of time as moderators, tracing and taking down fake profiles,” said Mr Falch.

 “In addition to these issues, our general perception is that high quality streaming events should not be for free.
 That diminishes the value.
 So, after having taken all these matters into consideration our conclusion was that streaming behind a paywall was the right solution for Riksscenen.”

 Ideally, the organiser then would have preferred their regular ticketing provider as their streaming supplier, but that did not work out of reasons we don’t need to dwell with now.
 So, they had to search for another solution.

 Mr Falch said: “As a national institution we strive for high quality, and with Facebook and YouTube as two of our competitors when it comes to our audiences’ attention, we knew we needed something equally user friendly.
-The video crew we engaged for our streaming series recommended TicketCo TV, and we decided to give it a try.
+The video crew we engaged for our streaming series recommended TicketCo Media Services, and we decided to give it a try.
 Since then we’ve been a happy customer.”